e1011 Labs Cannabis Speak

 When consumed, these phytocannabinoids interact with what’s known as the endocannabinoid system (ECS).
-This interaction is said to help the body regulate core functions and maintain a sense of balance and completeness.
+Studies indicate this interaction can help the body regulate core functions and maintain a sense of balance and completeness.
 Continue further to find out more about the endocannabinoid system, how it works, what it does, and how this interaction affects the human body on a physiological level.

 Cannabinoid receptors are vital components of the endocannabinoid system.
 They’re found all throughout the brain, central nervous system (CNS), immune cells, and peripheral organs.
 There are two different cannabinoid receptors: cannabinoid 1 (CB1) and cannabinoid 2 (CB2).
 CB1 receptors are commonly found in the brain and spinal cord, while CB2 receptors are found in the gastrointestinal and immune system, as well as peripheral organs.
 When you consume cannabis and cannabis-related products, the cannabinoids contained in them interact with these receptors.
-THC, for example, attaches or binds itself to your CB1 receptor in the brain, which causes that ever so famous high.
-CBD, on the other hand, doesn’t attach itself to either receptor — instead, it affects them indirectly via other receptors sites (e.g. serotonin and vanilloid receptors).
+THC, for example, attaches or binds itself to your CB1 receptor in the brain, which causes the famous high.
+On the other hand, CBD doesn’t attach itself to either receptor; instead, it indirectly affects them indirectly via other receptors sites (e.g. serotonin and vanilloid receptors).